marco-lewis/silver/Z3_notes.md

 - "arith-solver=6 uses a much more complete method for non-linear solving"

 - grover_partial3 is incomplete but grover_fixed3 is fine (takes a long time to solve though me thinks).
 Need to use nlsat with smt tactic

+- div by 0 allows any value to be taken up to other constraints (https://stackoverflow.com/q/40182521)